 Pak Suzuki is notorious for dragging their models for ages.
-They are still continuing with the Ravi & Bolan (originally the 7th gen ST-90 Carry variants) since more than 40 years.
-The MK-I Swift (Khyber) was sold for over a decade, they dragged the MK-II Cultus for 17 years & before that they were selling its sedan variant (Margalla) for nearly a decade.
+They are still continuing with the Ravi & Bolan (originally the 7th gen ST-90 Carry variants) for more than 40 years.
+The MK-I Swift (Khyber) was sold for over a decade, and they dragged the MK-II Cultus for 17 years & before that they were selling its sedan variant (Margalla) for nearly a decade.
 The 5th gen Alto was dragged for 12 years before it was forced to be discontinued due to enforcement of Euro-II regulations.
-And of course, the 2nd gen Alto aka Mehran which the company kept selling for 30 years before it was discontinued in favor of the 8th generation Alto 660cc in 2019.
+And of course, the 2nd gen Alto aka Mehran which the company kept selling for 30 years before it was discontinued in favor of the 8th-generation Alto 660cc in 2019.

 Mehran was Pak Suzuki’s bestselling car and the primary bread earner.
-However in all these years the sales of Mehran hovered around 30,000 units a year on average for most of the period it was on sale.
+However, in all these years the sales of Mehran hovered around 30,000 units a year on average for most of the period it was on sale.
 Apart from an exceptional figure from FY2017-18 when 46,221 units were sold.
-It was believed that since Mehran being the simplest of cars to maintain and the cheapest on sale in the market, no other car would be able to sell higher than this.
+It was believed that since Mehran was the simplest of cars to maintain and the cheapest on sale in the market, no other car would be able to sell higher than this.
 But the success of Alto 660cc proved otherwise.

-Since its launch, the Alto has breached Suzuki’s highest monthly sales record for an individual model multiple times already and has recently helped the company to achieve highest ever sales in a month in July 2021 since Pak Suzuki’s inception in the country.
-Mehran’s highest-ever monthly sales figure was 4,684 units however the Alto went on to post similar numbers quite a few times already, in fact it sold 4,924 units in September 2019, and recently record-breaking 6,110 units in July 2021.
+Since its launch, the Alto has breached Suzuki’s highest monthly sales record for an individual model multiple times already and has recently helped the company to achieve the highest ever sales in a month in July 2021 since Pak Suzuki’s inception in the country.
+Mehran’s highest-ever monthly sales figure was 4,684 units however Alto went on to post similar numbers quite a few times already, in fact, it sold 4,924 units in September 2019, and recently record-breaking 6,110 units in July 2021.

-A 3d animation professional with over 20 years of industry experience having served in leading organizations & production facilities of Pakistan, an avid car enthusiast and petrolhead with an affection to deliver writings to help shape opinions.
+A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
+An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com